• Skip to primary navigation

 • Recipe

 This Eggnog Bread Pudding is the perfect festive treat.
-Easy, delicious comfort food, with the perfect Christmas twist that makes it extra special.
+Easy, delicious comfort food, with a Christmas twist that makes it extra special.

-I love bread pudding and first had a traditional bread pudding ages ago when I was in my early twenties and living in England for school.
+I first had a traditional bread pudding ages ago when I was in my early twenties and living in England for school.
 It is a classic English dessert.
 It's so warm and comforting and truly easy to make.
 It was often made to use up stale bread.
-This eggnog version is perfect for the holiday season.
+This eggnog version is lovely for the holiday season.

 The rich buttery flavour of the brioche bread makes the pudding extra special.
 And the best part of this recipe is that using eggnog as one of the main ingredients cuts down on the ingredients and makes this recipe super quick and easy, but also so, so delicious.

-I love this easy egg nog bread pudding.
+I love this easy eggnog bread pudding.
 It's easy enough for any day you'd like to add a little holiday cheer to with simple grocery store ingredients, but special enough to be welcome at any party or special get together this Christmas.
-This is a great way to use up any leftover eggnog or bread too.
+This is my favorite way to use up any leftover eggnog or bread during the holidays.

 Instructions